An Introductory Course on Muslim-Jewish Relations

-The course is convened by Dr Atif Imtiaz, Senior Research and Policy Advisor for the Muslim Charities Forum and former Academic Director of the Cambridge Muslim College.
+The course is convened by Dr Atif Imtiaz, Lecturer in Criminology at Bradford University and former Academic Director of the Cambridge Muslim College.

 It will be taught as a series of weekly one-hour sessions led by Shaykh Ibrahim Mogra.
 Shaykh Mogra is an imam from Leicester and until recently was a Student Mentor and Chaplain at Cambridge Muslim College.
 Amongst his many appointments, he is the Muslim Chaplain for Canary Wharf.

 For some classes, guest speakers will be invited in to discuss their area of expertise.
 If successful, it will be developed for Arabic and Urdu-speaking audiences.
 Lectures from the course will be filmed and may be used as core materials for future Muslim-Jewish Relations courses.